SEAME-pt/Team02-MicroControllers/Kitronik/README.md

   - Closes the gate again (servo to `90°`).
 - Visual icons show the current gate state on the LED display.

+### Gate Micro:bit

+- Also listens for `"on"` messages.
+- If the signal is strong enough:
+  - It changes the light to Green.
+  - While receiving signal green lamp stays on.
+  - When no signal for 5 seconds Green lamp turns off, yellow on for some seconds then changes to the RED until new signal detected.

 ---

 ## 💻 How to Upload the Code